mharris382/mharris382.github.io/_portfolio/dreamwalker.md

 Early in the project, when the game was still planned as a simple exploration driven walking simulator, I wanted to really make the world stand out in its size and scope.
 Even though the team did not want this to be a procedural game, I believed that we could still utilize procedural generation to fill the world with detail, without the need to place everything by hand.
 Several months prior, I Unreal 5.2 released a new plugin called PCG (Procedural Content Generation), so I decided to look into this as a possible solution.

 ## First Two Weeks with PCG
 I had to learn the basiscs about how to use PCG quickly, while also implementing the paper desert.
-The team had decided to allocate 2 weeks to develop this world. ~~During these two weeks I learned several key things about using PCG.~~  One important point I learend was that I could query the scene for hand placed actors, which could then be used to drive elements of the procgen.
+The team had decided to allocate 2 weeks to develop this world.
+One important point I learend was that I could query the scene for hand placed actors, which could then be used to drive elements of the procgen.
 This allowed me to setup a actor class BP_Exclusion_Area which allowed us to designate areas to be excluded in the desert generation, such as the village.
 It would be bad to have giant bolders generated in the NPCs huts.
 I also created the BP_Pathway spline actor which was used to generate stone pathways along splines, which ended up being critical to player navigation within the large open world desert.

 [**TODO: desert generation details**]: #